wzorgdrager/flink-k8s/README.md

 kubectl apply -f ./03-grafana/
 ```

+This deploys a prometheus instance, a grafana instance and a Flink
+cluster with **one** JobManager and **two** TaskManager (consisting of
+16 Taskslots each).
+Flink and is configured and deployed to expose
+(Prometheus) metrics on port **9999** for each Job and TaskManager.
+Prometheus scrapes Kubernetes endpoints based on a JobManager service
+and headless TaskManager service routing to the correct metric
+endpoints.
+See [architecture](#architecture) for a global view.
+After
+deploying all the manifests:

+- The JobManager can be accessed by port-forwarding it:
+  `kubectl port-forward -n flink service/flink-jobmanager 8081:8081`
+  Now it runs on [localhost](localhost:8081).
+- The Grafana dashboard can be accessed by port-forwarding as well:
+  `kubectl port-forward -n monitoring service/grafana 3000:3000`
+  Not it runs on [localhost](localhost:3000).
+Username: **flink**,
+password: **flink-awesome**.
+A Flink dashboard has been imported
+already.
+It should look like this:

 To see the service discovery working scale the TM instances from **two**
 to **four**:
 `kubectl -n flink  scale deployment flink-taskmanager